sugimotot/btsdoc-portal/bbf/user_guide/create_account.md

 ***

+In this section, we want to describe Terminologies  and guide you to create and register your BitShares Account.

 ### Wallet
 Users can (if they have a lifetime membership) register multiple accounts in parallel, all of them are stored in a single wallet.
 Hence, a wallet can carry many accounts.
 Furthermore, users can create multiple wallets to organize their accounts properly.